dxw/playbook/src/tech/promotion-process.md

 2. Set up an application deadline calendar event at 16:00 on the deadline, inviting the applicant, their line manager, and their Head of Discipline.
-   This is the date by which the applicant must submit their promotion pack by email to a member of the HR team, their Head of Discipline, and their line manager.
+   This is the date by which the applicant must submit their promotion pack by email to the People team, their Head of Discipline, and their line manager.
 Include the
    [instructions on how to submit the application](#submitting-the-application) described in the process above in the event description.